brpx/grafly-api-doc/migration.md

       "article": {       # ...ignored when type is not "article".
         "type": string,  # ...currently only "live" (sub-articles of different types aren't allowed).
-        "id": integer,   # ...reference to another article (previously migrated).
+        "id": string,    # ...reference to another article (previously migrated).
       },

       "media": {            # ...ignored when type is not "media".
         "type": string,     # ...one of "image", "gallery", "video" or "infographic".
-        "id": integer,      # ...reference to a media object matching the above type.
+        "id": string,       # ...reference to a media object matching the above type.
         "width": integer,   # ...horizontal size (in pixels) for the media box.
         "height": integer,  # ...vertical size (in pixels) for the media box.
       },